 You could use any of them depending on the interior design scheme and your personal preference.

 So, here are a few of the colors I would recommend for a monochromatic palette!

 On the other hand, here are a few of the colors I would recommend for a contrasting color palette!

 For your ceilings, trims, and moldings – SW Extra White or SW Pure White can be used to protrude the true beauty of SW Pewter Green!

 SW Pewter Green doesn’t deserve alternatives.

-It’s so beautiful and flawless that there is no other grayish-green that can provide the exact similar vibe.
+It’s so beautiful and flawless that there is no other grayish-green from SW that can provide the quite the same vibe.